 - Star Wars:

-- Averted and explained in The Martian Way by Isaac Asimov, who says that perhaps the spaceships didn't have to waste propellant to go around the asteroid belt, since, while on map it looks like a swarm of insects, it would take real stroke of bad luck in order to hit a rock.
+- Averted and explained in The Martian Way, where it's said that perhaps the spaceships didn't have to waste propellant to go around the asteroid belt, since, while on map it looks like a swarm of insects, it would take a serious stroke of bad luck to hit a rock.

 - Asimov's first published story, Marooned off Vesta, embodies this trope; but as explained in the 2001 example above, this is Science Marches On.